huafu/ember-google-map/README.md

 ---

-### Here is anotehr example, corresponding to what is on the [GitHub pages](http://huafu.github.io/ember-google-map/) of this repository:
+### Here is another example, corresponding to what is on the [GitHub pages](http://huafu.github.io/ember-google-map/) of this repository:

 ```js
 // app/controllers/application.js